 In the event an exception has been raised, the publication is deleted.

 - For each of them create and save instance of

 PublishedArtifactwhich refers to

 Publicationto which this artifact belongs.

-- Generate and write to a disk repository metadata
+- Generate and write to disk repository metadata

-- For each of the metadata objects create and save instance of
+- For each of the metadata files create an instance of